 The dirty secret of enterprise software pricing is that most of the cost has nothing to do with the software itself.
 You're paying for a sales team, a customer success team, an implementation team, a support tier structure, and the overhead of a company built around selling software to other companies.

 AI is dismantling that cost structure.
 Agentic workflows that used to require engineers now run for fractions of a cent.
 Features that would have taken months to build take days.
 The marginal cost of software is approaching zero — and pricing should follow.
+Most software companies won't lower prices voluntarily.
+They'll capture the AI productivity gain as margin.
+We can price differently because we're not primarily a software company.

 We're a Warehouse That Built Software — Not a Software Company That Sells to Warehouses